Florida Trees and Shrubs

 Turkey Oak (Quercus laevis) Leaf detail Detail of turkey oak tree trunk

-Native tree to a height of 20-50 feet, relatively short lived, fast growing tree.
+Grows in dry, sandy soils of ridges, may mixed with dry pine flatwoods to a height of 20-50 feet.
+A relatively short lived, fast growing tree.
 Turkey oak acorns require two years to mature and are an important wildlife food source browsed by deer, bear and turkey.
 Leaves have 3 to 7 deep lobes, resembling the shape of a turkeys foot for which this tree was given its common name.

 Myrtle Oak - Quercus myrtifolia